peterojo/bash.d/README.md

 ```
     make green
+    refresh
 ```
+The `refresh` command is an alias for `source ~/.bashrc` which simply reloads your terminal.

+### Note:
-### Note: These instructions only work for bash users, users of alternative shells like zsh or fish have to edit commands in `Makefile` to update the corresponding files for their terminals e.g `.zshrc` for zsh users.
+These instructions only work for bash users, users of alternative shells like zsh or fish have to edit commands in `Makefile` to update the corresponding files for their terminals e.g `.zshrc` for zsh users.